Sialitech/label-siali/docs/source/guide/notion-faq.md

 ### Check the size of the data

-Label Studio has limitations when working with large data chunks (for example, long audio or video files, documents with many pages, etc.).
+Siali Label has limitations when working with large data chunks (for example, long audio or video files, documents with many pages, etc.).
 Check if any of the following limitations apply in your case:

 - Audio length longer than 30 minutes
 - Video length longer than 1 hour